User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless

 \subsubsection{Achievable rate from the server to each VU}

-We adopt the Non-Orthogonal Multiple Access (NOMA) system as this work's propagation model.
+We adopt the Non-Orthogonal Multiple Access (NOMA) system as this work's propagation model since it allows multiple users to share the same frequency band, which increases the capacity of the network~\cite{NOMA}.
 In our NOMA system, several VUs can be multiplexed on one channel by superposition coding, and each VU exploits successive interference cancellation (SIC) at its receiver.
-The decoding process follows the approach described by Vaezi~\textit{et~al.}~\cite{vaezi2019multiple}.
+The decoding process follows the approach described by Dai~\textit{et~al.}~\cite{NOMA}.
 Specifically, with $\boldsymbol{z}^t$ denoting $[z_1^t,z_2^t,\ldots,z_N^t]$, then among the $N$ VUs, we let $\mathcal{N}_m^t(\boldsymbol{z}^t)$ be the set of $N_m^t(\boldsymbol{z}^t)$ users which receive VR frames from the channel $m$ at time step $t$.
 Formally, we have